Hereditary peer: Inheritance of peerages

 The Titles Deprivation Act 1917 permitted the Crown to suspend peerages if their holders had fought against the United Kingdom during the First World War.
-Guilt was to be determined by a committee of the Privy Council; either House of Parliament could reject the committee's report within 40 days of its presentation.
+Guilt was to be determined by a committee of the Privy Council.
+Either House of Parliament could reject the committee's report within 40 days of its presentation.

 In 1919, King George V issued an Order in Council suspending the Dukedom of Albany (together with its subsidiary peerages, the Earldom of Clarence and the Barony of Arklow), the Dukedom of Cumberland and Teviotdale (along with the Earldom of Armagh) and the Viscountcy of Taaffe (along with the Barony of Ballymote).
 Under the Titles Deprivation Act, the successors to the peerages may petition the Crown for a reinstatement of the titles; so far, none of them has chosen to do so (the Taaffe and Ballymote peerages would have become extinct in 1967).

-Nothing prevents a British peerage from being held by a foreign citizen (although such peers cannot sit in the House of Lords, while the term foreign does not include Irish or Commonwealth citizens).
+Nothing prevents a British peerage from being held by a foreign citizen.
+Such peers cannot sit in the House of Lords, while the term foreign does not include Irish or Commonwealth citizens.
 Several descendants of George III were British peers and German subjects; the Lords Fairfax of Cameron were American citizens for several generations.

-A peer may also disclaim a hereditary peerage under the Peerage Act 1963.
+A peer may also disclaim an hereditary peerage under the Peerage Act 1963.
 To do so, the peer must deliver an instrument of disclaimer to the Lord Chancellor within 12 months of succeeding to the peerage, or, if under the age of 21 at the time of succession, within 12 months of becoming 21 years old.
-If, at the time of succession, the peer is a member of the House of Commons, then the instrument must be delivered within one month of succession; meanwhile, the peer may not sit or vote in the House of Commons.
-Prior to the House of Lords Act 1999, a hereditary peer could not disclaim a peerage after having applied for a writ of summons to Parliament; now, however, hereditary peers do not have the automatic right to a writ of summons to the House.
+If, at the time of succession, the peer is a member of the House of Commons, then the instrument must be delivered within one month of succession.
+Meanwhile, the peer may not sit or vote in the House of Commons.

+Prior to the House of Lords Act 1999, a hereditary peer could not disclaim a peerage after having applied for a writ of summons to Parliament.
+Now, hereditary peers do not have the automatic right to a writ of summons to the House.
 Irish peerages may not be disclaimed.
 A peer who disclaims the peerage loses all titles, rights and privileges associated with the peerage; his wife or her husband is similarly affected.
 No further hereditary peerages may be conferred upon the person, but life peerages may be.
 The peerage remains without a holder until the death of the peer making the disclaimer, when it descends normally.